jonmatthis/golem_garden/golem_garden/experimental/karl/mongo/README.md

 The updated model as well as new questions to ask are returned in `ModelUpdateResponse`

 In addition, the updated model is written to the mongo DB

+# intended use

+you should shove AI question + human answer pairs into `handle_model_update` and the conversation moves along